Ahmad00Ragab/Ahmad00Ragab/README.md

 ## About Me 👨🏻‍💻

-"I have pursued a degree in Electronics and Communication Engineering, demonstrating a profound passion for the field of Embedded Software, with a particular focus on its application within the automotive industry."
+"I have pursued a degree in Electronics and Communication Engineering, demonstrating a profound passion for the field of Software industry, with a particular focus on its application within Web Backend Develomplent , automotive industry, etc..."
 <img align="right" alt="Coding" width="400" src="./programmer.gif">
-- 🎓   I’m currently Seeking a job as a junior Software Engineer.
+- 🎓   I’m currently in an intenership with **Information Technology Institute(iTi)** in Java Backend Development, Seeking a job as a junior Software Engineer.
 - 💼   Worked as an on-the-job trainee at **National Telecommunication Institute(NTI)** Egypt.
 - 💼   Worked as an on-the-job trainee at **Avelabs LLC** Egypt.
 - 🌱   Learning more about Microcontrollers, Embedded Software, RTOS, and AUTOSAR.